-- Teachers will be paid an initial supplement of two thousand dollars (\$2,000) for up to forty-five (45) student semester enrollments.
-In addition, teachers will receive fifty dollars (\$50) per successful student completion per semester.
-A successful student completion occurs when a student completes a course with grade of "A", "B", "C", or "D".
-Because this supplement was initially negotiated when adjunct teachers developed the curriculum, whereas the Florida Virtual School curriculum is currently being used, the parties agree to reconsider the amounts paid at the end of the 2018-2019 academic year following a review of the feasibility of the program. - 2.
+- 1. Teachers will be paid one hundred twenty five dollars (\$125) for each successful student completion per semester.
+A successful student completion occurs when a student completes a course with grade of "A", "B", "C", or "D". - 2.
 After being selected as an adjunct virtual school teacher, but prior to being assigned his/her first virtual class, each teacher must complete an online training program.
-Teachers will be able to complete the online training prerequisite at their convenience.
-The District will provide the after-hour staff development rate for scheduled live training sessions. - 3.
-Teachers will be required to have a publishable telephone number and a computer with highspeed internet access.
+Teachers will be able to complete the online training prerequisite at their convenience. - 3.
+Teachers will be required to have a publishable telephone number and a computer with high-speed internet access.
 School facilities and equipment may be utilized to the extent that they are normally available and a teacher's regular work responsibilities may not be disrupted. - 4.
 Teachers will be expected to establish weekly "office hours" during which students and parents will be able to communicate with the teacher via telephone.
 In general, at least five (5) hours of "office hours" should be scheduled each week of instruction.
 These hours will be set at the teacher's discretion.
 Additional student and parent contact may be required beyond the teacher's established "office hours" and can be conducted in the time, place and manner agreed upon by the teacher and the student or parent. - 5.
-In general, teachers will be expected to return student and parent communication and acknowledge receipt of student work within twenty-four (24) hours of the contact being initiated.

-- 6. Student enrollment will be capped at forty-five (45) for each semester course, with the goal of obtaining thirty (30) successful completions per teacher, per semester.
+Teachers will be expected to return student and parent communication and acknowledge receipt of student work within twenty-four (24) hours of the contact being initiated. - 6.
+Student enrollment will be capped at forty-five (45) for each semester course.
 Additional student enrollments beyond the forty-five (45) student cap may be permitted upon mutual agreement by the district and teacher. - 7.
 Teachers will not be assigned more than two (2) virtual instruction courses per semester.
 Additional courses may be permitted upon mutual agreement by the district and teacher. - 8.
 Initial enrollment and registration of students will not be the teacher's responsibility.